Date Added: 23/04/2014

 VAG 2.0 TFSI ECU + DSG Tuning study

 Here at Viezu we are always looking at enhancing our world famous 2.0 TFSI Viezu performance tune, DSG has given us the perfect opportunity to do just that.
 We decided that there would be no better way to do this than to run the vehicle on our state of the art Mustang MD500 AWD dyno, and show the effects of the calibration changes had to the power output and the gearbox shift speeds.

 Combining the industry standard power runs with our unique ability to run ¼ timing runs on the dyno.
-With a full drag tree setup and extremely precise timing system, we are able to accurately measure the real world improvements of our DSG and Engine remap.
+With a full drag tree setup and extremely precise timing system, we are able to accurately measure the real world improvements of our DSG remap.
 We start the development by getting a base line of the vehicles stock timings over the ¼ mile dyno run.
 This showed consistent readings with the drive gearbox setting being taken as the marker for the base and modified testing with the most consistent timings over the ¼ mile runs.
 Below you can see the original timings for the DRIVE setting on the gearbox over the ¼ mile timed runs.

 The Kess V2 is then connected to the DSG communication port and the data was read from the gearbox control unit.
 With this we were then able to make the necessary modifications to the software to optimise the shifting of the gearbox within the capabilities of the ECU and most importantly within the thresholds and capabilities of the gearbox itself.

 Using ECM Titanium (screenshot below) we are able to recalibrate a range of DSG parameters, everything from RPM shift points, torque monitoring and threshold limits, RPM